Gastrointestinal Stromal Tumor (GIST)

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 Anyone can get GIST.
-But certain genetic syndromes passed in families have been linked to a higher risk.
+But certain genetic syndromes have been linked to a higher risk.
 These include:

 What are the symptoms of GIST?

 Many people with GIST have vague symptoms.
+Symptoms often depend on where the tumor is in the GI tract, its size, and how fast it is growing.
 As the tumor grows, symptoms may include:

 -